 Highlands County land around Sebring and Lake Placid carries lake-access and retirement-market demand, while rural acreage prices on agricultural practicality.

-Usable acres are not always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.
+• Usable acres aren't always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.

 These are the questions we hear most from Highlands County landowners around Sebring, especially about APN-only submissions, remote closings, inherited land, larger acreage pricing.

-Most Highlands County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Highlands County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Highlands County, including areas around Sebring, Avon Park, and nearby communities.